ptagseth/kanoa-software/docs/welcome.md

 ## Documentation to get you started with the Kanoa MES framework.

 ### Kanoa Ops
-The Kanoa Ops Framework is a fully functioning Manufacturing Execution System application that is web based and mobile responsive.
-It is built on Ignition™ by Inductive Automation using SQL Server for the backend data store.
-The framework is written solely in python and T-SQL to provide a completely customizable foundation.
-All the provided screens, scripts, SQL functions can be customized or added onto to create the specific application needed by your organization.
-The framework includes the following features out-of-the-box:
+Kanoa Ops provides the fundamental elements required to orchestrate manufacturing operations and delivers insights and analytics on plant performance.

+Kanoa Ops includes everything required for the day-to-day organization and operation of a manufacturing site, including classifying and organizing plant assets, defining products and materials, scheduling operators and shifts, and scheduling production runs and work orders.
+Once the work is organized and scheduled, Kanoa Ops also tracks performance, OEE, and downtime to provide production insights and analytics.

+Kanoa Ops includes the following features out-of-the-box:
 * Work Order Management
 * Product Management
 * Operations Scheduling with recurrence rule support and auto-scheduling